ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 than the other.
 We fail also to perceive any reason for leaving out one of the best-known lines in the
-Ghost's address to Hamlet, "Unhousel'd,disappointed,unanel'd."
+Ghost's address to Hamlet, "Unhousel'd, disappointed, unanel'd."
 Perhaps there is no single line in the whole play the omission of which would so strike the most